ghiscoding/slickgrid-universal/README.md

 | [@slickgrid-universal/vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle) | [![npm](https://img.shields.io/npm/v/@slickgrid-universal/vanilla-force-bundle.svg?color=forest)](https://www.npmjs.com/package/@slickgrid-universal/vanilla-force-bundle) | Vanilla TypeScript/ES6 for Salesforce implementation | [changelog](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-force-bundle/CHANGELOG.md)

 ## Installation
-**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to use Slickgrid-Universal then take a look at [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle)
+**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to do a quick demo and use Slickgrid-Universal then take a look at [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle).
+There is no need to clone and install the entire library, just create an empty project with the content of [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle) (perhaps clone it and copy only that folder to an empty project would be the easiest).

 To get going and do development with this monorepo, you will need to clone the repo and then follow the steps below.
+You must be at the root of your project to run the following commands.

 1. Install npm packages with [Yarn classic 1.x](https://classic.yarnpkg.com/lang/en/) since this lib uses Yarn version 1.x Workspaces and so you need to use Yarn to install all packages
 ```bash